-Please note that Blood adheres to the criteria of the International Committee of Medical Journal editors, which has established Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
+Please note that Blood adheres to the criteria of the International Committee of Medical Journal Editors, which has established Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.

 Title page must contain the following: article title; short title for the running head (not to exceed 50 characters, including spaces between words); full and accurate names of all authors (as you want them to appear in online searches and citations); affiliations of institutions where the research was done, reflecting the order of authorship by using superscripted numbers; corresponding author’s full name, address, e-mail address, and phone and fax numbers; word counts for text and abstract, figure/table count and reference count.

 Regular Articles and Brief Reports should also include on the title page an appropriate scientific category chosen during submission.

 Blood now publishes 1 to 2 Key Point summaries of research papers - specifically, Regular Articles, Brief Reports.
 The purpose of these short, bullet-pointed statements is to identify the most relevant outcomes of the paper and to provide a synopsis encapsulating the significance of the research and its implications for readers.

 Key Points should be written clearly and succinctly.
 Avoid using scientific jargon whenever possible.
 Each Key Point should be no more than 140 characters, including spaces.
 Key Points are required upon manuscript submission, immediately preceding the Abstract in both the submission form metadata and the text document, and they will be reviewed by the assigned Editor.